openharmony/docs/en/application-dev/reference/apis/js-apis-geoLocationManager.md

 setMockedLocations(config: LocationMockConfig): void;

 Sets the mock location information.
 The mock locations will be reported at the interval specified in this API.

+This API can be invoked only after [geoLocationManager.enableLocationMock](#geolocationmanagerenablelocationmock) is called.

 **System capability**: SystemCapability.Location.Location.Core